 Terminology

 According to developments in the past a different terminology is used in ITU and ICAO.
 Although it would be beneficial to use in both UN organisations the same terminology, this seems too difficult to be achieved.
-In this document, the ICAO terminology is used, where an RPAS is equivalent to a UAS and the C2 Link is equivalent to the CNPC Link in the sense as they are defined in the new Volume VI of Annex10 to the Convention on International Civil Aviation.
+In this document, the ITU terminology is used, where an RPAS is equivalent to a UAS and the C2 Link is equivalent to the CNPC Link in the sense as they are defined in the new Volume VI of Annex10 to the Convention on International Civil Aviation.

-Supported function of the C2 Link
+Supported function of the UAS CNPC link

-The C2 Link shall only support the information needed for the safe and efficient operation of the aircraft, including the in-service monitoring traffic as well as the relay of air traffic control information, when required.
-The use of the C2 Links for other communication such as payload communication is excluded.
+UAS CNPC link shall only support the information needed for the safe and efficient operation of the aircraft, including the in-service monitoring traffic as well as the relay of air traffic control information, when required.
+The use of UAS CNPC links for other communication such as payload communication is excluded.

 Communication Service Provider

-The C2 Link communication service provider (C2CSP) provides the C2 Link service.
-The SARPs establish a C2CSP oversight process by each state in which operators request the operation of RPAS.
-That means that compliance with the requirements is controlled by an authority of the administration in which the C2CSP is registered.
-Provisions, including pre-flight assessment and real-time monitoring of C2 Link performance during flight are in place to assure that under all circumstances the quality of service required is met.
+UAS CNPC link communication service provider provides UAS CNPC service.
+The SARPs establish a UAS CNPC link communication service provider oversight process by each state in which operators request the operation of UAS.
+That means that compliance with the requirements is controlled by an authority of the administration in which the UAS CNPC link communication service provider is registered.
+Provisions, including pre-flight assessment and real-time monitoring of UAS CNPC link performance during flight are in place to assure that under all circumstances the quality of service required is met.

-C2 Link performance provision
+UAS CNPC link performance provision

-Although the specific details of the C2 Link performance related aspects will be dealt with in the second package of SARPs under devolpement.
-The first already finalised package of SARPs does contain overarching requirements that mandate the C2 Link performance shall be commensurate with that required for safe RPAS operations.
+Although the specific details of UAS CNPC link performance related aspects will be dealt with in the second package of SARPs under devolpement.
+The first already finalised package of SARPs does contain overarching requirements that mandate UAS CNPC link performance shall be commensurate with that required for safe UAS operations.

-This Required Link Technical Performance (RLTP) is based on a concept of operations which is anticipated to represent many of those desired by RPAS operators.
-These requirements are specified for all C2 Link tasks supporting the remote pilot’s management of the RPA for all phases of flight and airspaces.
+This Required Link Technical Performance (RLTP) is based on a concept of operations which is anticipated to represent many of those desired by UAS operators.
+These requirements are specified for all UAS CNPC link tasks supporting the remote pilot’s management of the UA for all phases of flight and airspaces.

 Translated into the service provisioning concept these RLTP are transferred to the Quality of Service Required (QoSR).
 They should be met or even exceed by the Quality of Service Delivered (QoSD) which stands under the responsibility of the remote pilot and/or external systems.
-For managing and surveilling the QoS provisions, respective Service Level Agreements (SLAs) are required between the C2CSP and the RPAS operator (this is subject to the C2CSP oversight process).
-These SLA cover the safety, performance, coverage, and security of the C2 Link as required for the RPAS operator’s intended operations on one side as well as the real-time monitoring for harmful interference on the other side.
+For managing and surveilling the QoS provisions, respective Service Level Agreements (SLAs) are required between the UAS CNPC link communication service provider and the UAS operator (this is subject to the UAS CNPC link communication service provider oversight process).
+These SLA cover the safety, performance, coverage, and security of UAS CNPC link as required for the UAS operator’s intended operations on one side as well as the real-time monitoring for harmful interference on the other side.

-From the technical perspective the RLTP will be transferred into a required set of minimum system performance parameters for safe operation of the involved FSS based C2 Link system elements of the RPA and RPS, considering the regulatory, technical and operational environment of the FSS in the identified frequency ranges.
+From the technical perspective the RLTP will be transferred into a required set of minimum system performance parameters for safe operation of the involved FSS based UAS CNPC link system elements of the UA and UAS, considering the regulatory, technical and operational environment of the FSS in the identified frequency ranges.

-By comparing the required link margin for safe operation with the link margin that can be achieved by FSS based C2 Links, only a subset of the notified FSS network system characteristics would be able to provide safe operation of RPAS without further mitigations.
+By comparing the required link margin for safe operation with the link margin that can be achieved by FSS based UAS CNPC links, only a subset of the notified FSS network system characteristics would be able to provide safe operation of UAS without further mitigations.
 These technical and operational mitigations will be determined by ICAO as required and quantified further to be applied for improved performance.

-Loss of C2 Link
+Loss of Link